 Vetting the top-scoring hospitals

 Data and numbers don’t always tell the full story.
-So Money also individually vetted our list of top-rated hospitals for any red flags that may not have shown up in the numbers we crunched.
+So Money also individually vetted our list of top-rated hospitals for potential red flags that may not have shown up in the data we analyzed.

 As a result, we purged from the list several hospitals at which patient care had been compromised in a manner that suggested underlying issues in the facility.
-These trouble signs include falsified research or hospital data as well as valid complaints of sexual harassment, malpractice, unnecessary care or similar issues that compromise patient care.
+These trouble signs include falsified research or hospital data as well as substantiated cases of sexual harassment, malpractice, unnecessary care or similar issues that compromise patient care.

 The result is 75 top-notch hospitals that provide cutting-edge cancer care, handpicked by Money’s editorial staff.